SherryLabs/sherry-contracts/sigma.README.md

 ## 📝 Addresses in WH HEX format

 Information related to addresses in Wormhole HEX Format in order to receive messages in destination chain successfully.
-This contract must be allowed in
+This contract must be allowed in the `SL1MessageReceiver` contract

 | Contract Name | Data | Type |